ramiz4/restaurant-pro/README.md

 The deployment workflow includes:

-- ✅ Dependency installation
-- ✅ TypeScript type checking
-- ✅ ESLint code quality checks
-- ✅ Test execution
-- ✅ Production build
+- ✅ Downloading build artifacts from CI
 - ✅ Automatic deployment to GitHub Pages

 ## 🤝 Contributing